 Anyone who believes they need to adjust their insulin sensitivity factor should speak to a healthcare provider before taking any action.

 When to test for insulin sensitivity factor

-- Blood sugar levels are at least 50 mg/dl above target
+- Glucose testing shows that blood sugar levels are at least 50 mg/dL above target.

-- No food has been eaten for at least 4 hours
+- The person has not eaten for at least 4 hours.

-- No food will be eaten for the next 4 hours
+- They will not eat for the next 4 hours.

-- A bolus insulin dose has not been taken for at least 4 hours
+- They have not taken a bolus insulin dose for at least 4 hours.

-How is insulin affected by type 1 and type 2 diabetes?
+How diabetes type 1 and 2 affect insulin